Godseed: Benevolent or Malevolent?: Is the concept of malevolence universal?

 However, if we merely specified the number of free minds, it could simply populate the universe with many identical small minds.
 Hence, it might also be given other constraints.
 For instance, it could be demanded that there must be variety in minds.
 Or that they must meet minimum standards of conscious thought.
 Or that they willingly follow the democratic principles of an advanced civilization.
 Therefore, not merely free, but also potentially useful and harmonious minds may be produced / preserved by the AI.

 There are several ways the individualist AI would create undesirable outcomes.
 The population of the universe with a huge variety of new cultures could create chaos, and quick depletion of resources, creating galactic competition and scarcity, and this could provide a Darwinian inclination to too-powerful individuals or survivalists.
+Therefore, to facilitate the definition of a ``minimally viable civilized mind'', a legal approach might be useful.
+A constitution like document could define the rights and limitations of any such mind, and the conditions under which it may be granted autonomy.